What to do with a failing hive:

 Winter is hard on hive colonies and for various reasons you may find yourself with a a hive that has insufficient bees to keep alive through the rest of the season or maybe it has become queenless.
 If left alone you will lose the bees that are there.
+Read on to find out what to do with a failing hive.

 The only option here is to merge it with another hive.
 Note – Thoroughly check to ensure it does not have AFB before merging.